Command line arguments with Clojure

 We would start with loading this data and introduce concepts of:

-1. Reading the data(in this case from csv file using, read_csv).
+- Reading the data(in this case from

-3. Try basic operations over the data to answer some questions, like, for which age spectrum, male population is more than females and vice versa.
+), accessing it, using Rows, Columns. - Try basic operations over the data to answer some questions, like, for which age spectrum, male population is more than females and vice versa.

-4. We would explore the concept of using ? for getting access to documentation of the method/attribute.
+for getting access to documentation of the method/attribute.

 Section Two - Plotting the data